 Anne Tham, chief executive of ACE EdVenture, viewed that the partnership is indicative of emphasis the company has placed on student emotional wellbeing over the past quarter of a century.

 “With Mightifier’s programme, we’ll be able to assess and tangibly monitor their progress and take their growth even further.
 We are very excited to see this evolve and witness even more children bloom as unique, socio-emotionally intelligent individuals,” she envisioned.

 Mightifier reported a month earlier that it has entered into a similar partnership with Somersfield Academy in Bermuda.

 Socio-emotional learning, it highlighted, has been shown to positively impact students’ emotional wellbeing and, with students and teachers alike exhausted after two years of pandemic-related uncertainty, “there has never been a more compelling time to prioritise their coping skills and wellbeing”.

 Supporting lifelong learning, use of AI

-Funzi, an Espoo-based operator of an accessible learning ecosystem, revealed last month that it has secured three million euros in funding for its effort to support lifelong learning by helping educational institutions to expand and modernise their learning mix with digital and modern learning.
+Funzi, an Espoo-based operator of an accessible learning ecosystem, revealed in March that it has secured three million euros in funding for its effort to support lifelong learning by helping educational institutions to expand and modernise their learning mix with digital and modern learning.